 Franco and Marcos have been and continue to be very controversial figures in their respective countries.
 In Spain’s case, Franco has been widely criticized by opposing political parties and the democratic society.
 From 1936 to 1978 (current Constitution), the regime faced periods of economic isolation.
 The Marshall Plan for European reconstruction was never granted to Spain because of its political regime — autarchy, poverty, lack of freedom and democratic rights that were gradually reduced towards a more open society internationally.
 Its system progressively tended to the democratic restoration of rights and freedoms that would crystallize in the return to democracy and in Spain’s admission to the European Economic Community on January 1, 1986.

 Today, the two dictators still cause a great division in their respective countries.
 Though among young people in Spain, the wounds of an era they did not know have closed.

-This opinion piece appeared first at La Jornada Filipina en español.
-The editors translated it into English.
+This article originally appeared in La Jornada Filipina en español.

 The views and opinions expressed in this piece are those of the author and do not necessarily reflect the official policy or position of La Jornada Filipina.